tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ## Cookies

 At this point, we can render our application within an `iframe` in Jira (or wherever you set your `frame-ancestors`).
 However, when you run the application, you may find issues with the user session.
-In my case, I was attempting to leverage a live route, but found the page would continuously reload.
+In my case,  the frame would continuously reload when trying to a LiveView page.

 The Phoenix server tried to helpfully log a message with the issue and even included possibilities for resolving it.